Director: Robert Siodmak.

 One small detail which stands out for me in this film is the first of Charleston’s two flashbacks, a brief sequence which relays a moment he and Swede shared together in their jail cell by looking at the stars.
 Charleston may be a veteran thief who’s spent half his life in stir but over the years he’s developed a hobby as an amateur astronomer and points out the constellations to Swede, who seems mildly impressed despite everything else on his mind.
 This is one moment of rare peace and simple companionship for the Swede in this film.
 But apart from adding colour and character, what is the purpose of this scene?

 The immediate temptation is to connect this moment to the post-war mood and Existentialism.
-In a world seen increasingly as god-less, these two lonely men look up at the heavens, once expected to provide guidance and consolation, and find nothing but cosmic emptiness.
-In the post-Holocaust, post-Hiroshima world this is a general feeling which it’s easy to imagine as pervasive.
+In a world seen increasingly as god-less, these two lonely men look up at the heavens, once expected to provide guidance and consolation, and now stuck alone in their cell get nothing back but cosmic emptiness.
+In the post-Holocaust, post-Hiroshima world this idea of ‘god’s silence’ is a general feeling which it’s easy to imagine was pervasive.
 Certainly, Siodmak was an intellectual and the upshot of Sartre’s and Camus’ ideas made some mark on many film noirs.
 After all this is a film about the Swede’s existence, about his finding the will to live after that suicide attempt in 1940, and the will to choose to face his death the way he faces it in 1946, echoing Camus’ notion of a Sisyphean character.
 His life now remains forever stuck in this loop of flashbacks intermittently brought back from the dead in fragments to be rearranged.
 (Incidentally, the only two interviewees met by Reardon whose testimony does not induce any flashbacks are the same two who are dead by the end of the film; if we think of the film as a loop in which Swede’s life repeats itself in fragments, then the absence of their respective flashbacks may be explained by their deaths putting them out of the loop, in the same realm as Swede himself.)
 Likewise, Sartre was inspired by Jean Genet’s romanticisation of criminal protagonists to turn the criminal into an existentalist hero, a man determined to live in the moment and refusing to be defined by his past.

 The Killers is definitely in dialogue with all these ideas — just think about the existential death Swede goes through after being forced to retire as a boxer, the one thing that defined him, due to a crippled right hand.
 But there is another way to interpret this inclusion of amateur astronomy.
 Charleston is the one dissenting voice in the film, the only one who directly warns the Swede about being led astray into the wrong path, especially by the charms of Kitty Collins.
-He also pulls out of the heist, no doubt as he has a bad feeling over it.
+He also pulls out of the heist, having an inauspicious feeling over it.
 It is no coincidence that he is the only one wise enough to foresee what trouble lies ahead, since as a stargazer he (literally and figuratively) can read the zodiac.
-In some small way he is a sort of holy fool, able to see the fate pre-destined to Swede and it is only later that Swede will realise this, screaming “Charleston was right”, as he descends into a suicidal frenzy.
+In some small way he is a sort of holy fool, able to see the fate pre-destined to Swede and it is only later that Swede will realise this, screaming “Charleston was right” when he descends into a suicidal frenzy.
 Later in the film, Siodmak shoots another even briefer moment which serves no real narrative purpose, but underlines the significance of fate, stars and constellations.
 Reardon is staking out in the Swede’s ex-room, and unveils the drape hung to cover the bullet holes on the wall, the physical legacy of Swede’s death.
 The holes form a clear visual rhyme to the constellation of stars carved out on the wall of Charleston and Swede’s cell.
 His fate and his death were both written in the stars.

 III.
 Out like a light

-If the existential cynicism of noir remains so appealing — and was perhaps even cathartic to post-war audiences needing a new kind of mood to describe a new perspective on the world — it is largely down to the style in which it is packaged.
+If the existential cynicism of noir remains so appealing — and was perhaps even cathartic to post-war audiences in need of a new mood to describe a new perspective on the world — it is largely down to the style in which it is packaged.
 Stylistically, The Killers has a lot going for it: unedited fluid camera movement is favoured whenever possible (including the two-minute single-take crane shot for the factory heist, as methodical and effective as the work of the criminals themselves), while Siodmak and his DP Elwood Bredell have a knack for complex and cramped compositions fitting four or five characters into the frame.

 Shadows connote the dark, repressed side of individual psyches out of which sinister, unknown feelings can emerge.
 But there is also a necessary contrast between darkness and light in every shot.
 I began by describing the pitch-black silhouettes of the two killers arriving in Brentwood, but those silhouettes exist thanks to the glaring white lights of the streetlamps and diner.
 Visually, film noir does not just have darkness, it has shafts of intense brightness too, inseparable from the obscurity.
 Such moody lighting in which dark and light wrestle each other is apt for a film where a battle for one man’s soul is in the balance.
 If this intense light emphasises the role of the killers as agents of fate, we can apply the same logic to another image later in the film, during the flashback showing us Sam’s account of Swede’s ill-fated final boxing match.